FDA approved for more than 25 years

 Hair transplant healing time can vary, but it partly depends on your adherence to aftercare instructions.
 It’s crucial to follow your surgeon’s directions to support recovery and prevent complications.

-This generally includes things like being gentle with your hair and scalp, keeping it clean and dry, protecting it from the sun and not scratching.
+This generally includes directives around being gentle with your hair and scalp, keeping it clean and dry, protecting it from the sun, and not scratching.
 You’ll also need to take any prescribed medications and avoid strenuous activities as your new hair comes in.
 Sleeping with your head elevated for a few nights can help reduce swelling and discomfort.

 Make sure you attend your follow-up appointments as scheduled and share any questions or concerns with your healthcare provider.